The standard of care is to place all pregnant women on T4-only medications such as levothyroxine or Synthroid.

-- Her TSH is not suppressed while taking T3 - It's a common misconception that the TSH must be suppressed when taking T3 containing medications.
-This doesn't automatically occur and doesn't always have to occur.
+- Her TSH is not suppressed while taking T3 – It’s a common misconception that TSH must be suppressed when taking T3-containing medications.
+This doesn’t automatically occur and doesn’t always have to occur.

 As I said, this example doesn’t mean that you should use T3, but I did want to provide you with a study of someone who has used T3 for two pregnancies without any issues.

 I also have many other experiences in treating patients with NDT formulations (such as WP thyroid and Nature-throid) who have used these medications during pregnancy without any issues.